MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 ***Response***

-The response contains a JSON property indicating if Windows Device Portal is recording video or not.
+The response contains a JSON property that indicates if Windows Device Portal is recording video or not.

 ``` javascript
 {"IsRecording" : boolean}